NgoHoangNhatMinh/tp/docs/UserGuide.md

 * `i-add n/Sarah Lim dob/1985-12-03 g/Female p/91234567 e/sarahlim@email.com a/456 Orchard Road em/David Lim - 87654321
     id/T9876543B lang/Chinese`

-### Editing a patient : `edit`

-Edits an existing patient in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

-* Edits the patient at the specified `INDEX`.
-The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.

-Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.

 ### Deleting a patient : `delete`

 Deletes the specified patient from the address book.